 Going back eight years now, TunnelBear has been operating from Toronto, Canada.
-The Canadian VPN, which began in 2011 has gained popularity around the world with its outspoken promise of a “simple, private, free access to the open Internet.”
-TunnelBear is well designed for users with little to no knowledge of VPNs, explaining why it offers basic features.
+The Canadian VPN, which began in 2011 has gained popularity around the world with its outspoken promise of “simple, private, free access to the open Internet.”
+TunnelBear is well-designed for users with little to no knowledge of VPNs, explaining why it offers basic features.
 Noteworthy, the Canadian VPN has a sense of humor that is attributed to bears and their environments – enough phrases to make your blood pump.

 We were curious about the VPN considering its base of operation.
 TunnelBear makes bold claims about its all-in-class security and privacy abilities.
 That is why we decided to conduct this extensive review to find out what the VPN has to offer.
-Stick with us throughout this TunnelBear review for 2019 find out why TunnelBear is worth a shot.
+Stick with us throughout this TunnelBear review for 2023 to find out why TunnelBear is worth a shot.

 Pricing and payment methods

-TunnelBear offers three distinct subscription plans including Little, Giant, and Grizzly.
+TunnelBear offers three distinct subscription plans, including Little, Giant, and Grizzly.

 The Little plan

 The initial ‘Little’ plan gives you a free VPN service.
-We also learned that by tweeting about the VPN, you’d be awarded an extra1 GB of bandwidth.
+We also learned that by tweeting about the VPN, you’d be awarded an extra 1 GB of bandwidth.
 Coupled with its limited bandwidth, TunnelBear’s ‘Little’ plan doesn’t give you access to connect to their Australian servers.
 Nonetheless, you can enjoy all the features that ship with TunnelBear – bearing in mind that it’s free.

 The Giant plan

 TunnelBear’s ‘Giant’ plan is available for $9.99 a month.
-The plan offers you unlimited bandwidth, plus all thefeatures and servers distributed across 22+ countries around the world.
+The plan offers you unlimited bandwidth plus all the features and servers distributed across 22+ countries around the world.
 It’s also worth highlighting that the plan allows for up to five concurrent connections.

 The Grizzly plan

-The ‘Grizzly’ plan is a yearly plan that retails at $4.17 per month, which translates to a total $49.88 billed every year.
+The ‘Grizzly plan is a yearly plan that retails at $4.17 per month, which translates to a total of $49.88 billed every year.
 The plan allows you to enjoy all the advanced features that are available on its ‘Giant’ plan – but at a reduced long-term cost.
-We want to point out that this is the cheapest and most favorable plan offered by TunnelBear considering it’ll save you up to 50% of your money.
+We want to point out that this is the cheapest and most favorable plan offered by TunnelBear, considering it’ll save you up to 50% of your money.
 Moreover, the ‘Grizzly’ plan allows for five simultaneous connections – just like its counterparts.

 On the sideline, the Toronto-based VPN offers an extra special “TunnelBear for teams” plan for its private users.
 The plan is available for institutions and businesses that need to secure their team regardless of their location.
 This plan is said to cost $69 per person, and it’s billed yearly.

 TunnelBear doesn’t provide a money-back guarantee since they assume it’s covered in their fully featured free ‘Little’ plan.
-Therefore, before you should ensure that you’ve thoroughly tested the free version before you commit to their premium plan.
+Therefore, you should ensure that you’ve thoroughly tested the free version before you commit to their premium plan.